patataofcourse/AwakeningSibling/README.md

 ## How to use
 3DS users: You are expected to already have Luma3DS installed and game patching on.
 See https://3ds.hacks.guide Citra users: You can find your Citra folder at File > Open Citra Folder.
-It will change depending on OS.
+It will change depending on your OS (Windows/macOS/Linux).

-1. Download the patch for your region from the Releases tab (link goes here)
+1. Download the patch for your region from [the releases page](https://github.com/patataofcourse/AwakeningSibling/releases/latest)
 1. Rename the patch to code.ips
-1. Place it in your LayeredFS folder:
+1. Place it in your LayeredFS folder (if the folder doesn't exist, create it):
     - JP, Luma3DS: sd:/luma/titles/0004000000072000
     - JP, Citra: [citra folder]/load/mods/0004000000072000
     - US, Luma3DS: sd:/luma/titles/00040000000A0500/